Really Really Happy

-Really Really Happy is the fifth album by the American pop punk band The Muffs, released in August 2004.
+Really Really Happy is the fifth album by the American pop punk band the Muffs, released in August 2004.
 The vinyl and CD releases have different cover art.

-A remastered 2-disc Deluxe version, with including four bonus tracks and a 16-track set of demos, was released on May 13, 2022.
+A remastered 2-disc Deluxe version, which included six bonus tracks and a 16-track set of demos, was released on May 13, 2022.

 Track listing

 Contents of the Deluxe Edition bonus disc were previously released separately on vinyl only for Record Store Day in April 2022.

 Personnel

 The band's musical credits are described in the album's liner notes: